duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-team-conept-9

-**Q:** In a Scrum context, what strategies can a team use to manage technical debt without compromising the Sprint Goal?
+**Q:** {Interrogate} In a Scrum context, what strategies can a team use to manage technical debt without compromising the Sprint Goal?

 - Vietnamese outline:
   - Question: